What Do Risk Management Specialist Do?

 - Market Risk Specialist

-There were about 135,900 jobs for Risk Management Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 135,900 jobs in the United States for Risk Management Specialist.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Risk Management Specialist by 2026.
 The BLS estimates 13,100 yearly job openings in this field.

 The states with the most job growth for Risk Management Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.